 Sketch the same scene/building/object 3 times in 3 different mediums of your choice.
 Pay attention to how the medium affects your sketch.
 See if the medium you use changes your overall style.
 Which sketch do you like the best?

-Let’s look a little more closely at specific styles of some well-known urban sketchers.
+Let’s look a little more closely at the specific styles of some well-known urban sketchers.

 What Does ‘Style’ Mean?